+- To Kill a Mockingbird by Harper Lee (bookstore)

-- The Chrysalids by John Wyndam
+- The Chrysalids by John Wyndam (bookstore)

-- Romeo and Juliet by William Shakespeare
+- Romeo and Juliet by William Shakespeare (bookstore OR any preferred version of play).

 - Binder with loose leaf

-- Folder for formal assignment submissions (personal responses and essays)
+- Duotang for Article of the Week.

 DELIVERY MODE(S):